-Without prejudice to an available administrative or extrajudicial remedy, including the right to lodge a complaint with a supervisory authority, they shall: Article 77 GDPR has the right to an effective judicial remedy if it considers that the rights to which it is entitled under this Regulation have been infringed as a result of processing of its personal data in breach of this Regulation.
+Without prejudice to an available administrative or extrajudicial remedy, including the right to lodge a complaint with a supervisory authority, they shall: Article 77 GDPR, the right to an effective judicial remedy if it considers that its rights under this Regulation have been infringed as a result of the processing of its personal data in breach of this Regulation.

 Use of Google Analytics

 (1) This website uses Google Analytics, a web analytics service provided by Google Inc. (“Google”).
 Google Analytics uses so-called “cookies”, text files that are stored on your computer and which enable an analysis of your use of the website.
 The information generated by the cookie about your use of this website is usually transmitted to a Google server in the USA and stored there.
 However, if IP anonymisation is activated on this website, your IP address will be truncated by Google within Member States of the European Union or in other contracting states of the Agreement on the European Economic Area.
 Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and truncated there.
 On behalf of the operator of this website, Google will use this information for the purpose of evaluating your use of the website, comcompile reports on website activity and provide other services relating to website activity and internet usage to the website operator.

 (2) The IP address transmitted by your browser within the scope of Google Analytics will not be merged with other data from Google.